mauriciogracia/zcc/README.md

 ## Requirements

-Use the above diagram to determine the framework and runtime versions that you need for each project
+1. Use the above diagram to determine the framework and runtime versions that you need for each project
+1. Make sure the docker dameon is running (Windows run `Docker Desktop`, Linux run `dockerd`) for both the Environment Setup or running the Console or WebSite apps

 ## Environment Setup

 To prepare the Docker image Run these commands from a commandline (CMD, Powershell, dont use gitbash since step 3 will fail)

-1. Make sure the docker dameon is running (Windows run `Docker Desktop`, Linux run `dockerd`)
 1. `docker pull mongo`
 1. `docker run -d -p 27017:27017 --name cities-mdb mongo`
 1. `docker exec -it cities-mdb /bin/bash`